mozilla-metrics/grouperfish/docs/hacking.rst

 Other
     Follow the default convention of the language you are using.
-    When in doubt, indent using 4 spaces, limit width depending on language (preferably 80 columns).
+    When in doubt, indent using 4 spaces.

 Repository Layout